kcc-nma-art285/syllabus/README.md

 sound design, testing, printing, and quality assurance.

 Universal course content:
-- Exploration and application of contemporary topics in interface design and new media art based on need and purpose.
+- Exploration and application of contemporary topics in user interface design and new media art based on need and purpose.
 - Overview of the full design process for interface design via theory and practice of historical and contemporary issues in interface design and new media art.
 - Theory and application of researching and conceptual planning for large-scale works of